sourcebroker/deployer-extended-database/README.rst

 4) Create ".env" file in your project root (where you store deploy.php file).
 The .env file should be out of git because you need to store here information about instance name.
 Additionally put there info about database you want to synchronise.
-You can move the info about database data to other later but for the tests its better to put it in .env file.
+You can move the info about database data to other file later but for the tests its better to put it in .env file.
 Remember to protect .env file from downloading with https request.
    ::